 Nearly every product intended for children under age 12 that will be sold in the U.S. is affected by CPSIA.
-This can include used and vintage products.
-The U.S. Consumer Products Safety Commission (CPSC) will allow thrift stores to dodge lead testing on their current inventories, but still highly recommends that they not sell products that are likely to contain high levels of lead, and still maintains that selling those products is not legal per CPSIA.
+The U.S. Consumer Products Safety Commission (CPSC) will allow thrift stores to dodge lead testing on their current inventories, but still highly recommends they not sell products likely to contain high levels of lead, and still maintains that selling those products is not legal per CPSIA.

 CPSIA Requires Testing for Harmful Chemicals